-The Company uses loyalty programs to provide additional value to customers.
-The Company currently utilizes a third-party offering.
-Subsequent to the end of fiscal 2022, a new loyalty program was announced where the Company is now a co-owner.
-The new program will be rolled out to the Company's banners throughout fiscal 2023.
-The decisions made by the third party or partners can adversely affect the reputation and financial operations of the Company.
-Promotional and other activities related to possible changes in the loyalty programs must be effectively managed and coordinated to ensure a positive customer perception.
-Failure to effectively manage, communicate and implement changes to the loyalty program may negatively impact the Company's reputation.
+The Company recently became a co-owner of Scene+ and completed a national rollout, in order to provide added value to customers.
+The decisions made by the partners can adversely affect the reputation and financial operations of the Company.
+Promotional and other activities related to the operation of the new program must be effectively managed and coordinated to ensure a positive customer perception.
+Delays in making capital investments necessary to achieve Target State will negatively impact the business case.
+Failure to effectively manage, communicate and promote the loyalty program may negatively impact the Company's reputation.